uzakov/lanyon/_posts/2021-09-21-cost-effective-means-of-combatting-domain-phishing.md

 3. Checking new domains bought and sold

 ### Certificate monitoring
-Whenever a new certificate gets requested and issued, the Certificate Authority (CA) records information about it the public log.
+Whenever a new certificate gets requested and issued, the Certificate Authority (CA) records information about it to the public log.
 More information about certificate transparency can be found here:[https://certificate.transparency.dev/howctworks/](https://certificate.transparency.dev/howctworks/)

 What this setup does is monitoring for certificates issued for our domain but also for lookalike domains or certain keywords in domains.
 For example, if our domain is example.com we will monitor for certificates issued to example-sales.com, examples.com, testexample.com etc